NSTP-Accreditation/Talipapa-Frontend/README.md

 # Talipapa-Web

-A modern web application built with React for Barangay Talipapa
+A modern web application built with React for Barangay Talipapa hatdog

 ## 📁 Project Structure